Julio Irigoyen

-Julio Irigoyen (1 July 1894 – 29 August 1967 Buenos Aires) was an Argentine film director.
+Julio Irigoyen (1 July 1894 – 29 August 1967 Buenos Aires) was an Argentine film director notable for his work during the Golden Age of Argentine cinema.

 Irigoyen began directing in 1923.
 His first film was De Nuestras Pampas.
 He directed films such as the 1942 film Academia El Tango Argentino.

 His last film Su íntimo secreto was released in 1948.
 He died in Buenos Aires in 1967, in the same house where he had been born.